 Sign up for our email updates to get tips and ideas sent to your inbox.

 So let’s back up a moment and go over the basics.
-“Family style” is a method where you put all of the components of a meal onto the table and allow everyone at the table to serve themselves.
+“Family style” is a method where you put all of the components of a meal onto the table and allow everyone to serve themselves.
 Typically this involves big serving dishes and plates in the middle of the table so everyone can reach the food.

 How Family-Style Meals Can Improve Picky Eating